luftmeer/DeepCluster/README.md

                         Batch size for the main and training Dataset. (default: 256) --optimizer {SGD,Adam}
-                        Main Optimizer for the complete Model. (default: SGD) --lr {0}              Learning Rate for the main Optimizer. (default: 0.05) --momentum {0}        Momentum for the main Optimizer and only used for SGD Optimizer. (default 0.9) --weight_decay {0}    Weight Decay for the main Optimizer. (defualt: 10^-5) --beta1 {0}           Beta1 value for the main Optimizer and only used for the Adam optimizer. (default: 0.9) --beta2 {0}           Beta2 value for the main Optimizer and only used for the Adam optimizer. (default: 0.999) --param_requires_grad
+                        Main Optimizer for the complete Model. (default: SGD) --lr LR               Learning Rate for the main Optimizer. (default: 0.05) --momentum MOMENTUM   Momentum for the main Optimizer and only used for SGD Optimizer. (default 0.9) --weight_decay WEIGHT_DECAY
+                        Weight Decay for the main Optimizer. (defualt: 10^-5) --beta1 BETA1         Beta1 value for the main Optimizer and only used for the Adam optimizer. (default: 0.9) --beta2 BETA2         Beta2 value for the main Optimizer and only used for the Adam optimizer. (default: 0.999) --param_requires_grad
   --reassign_optimizer_tl
                         If active, the optimizer for the top layer of the CNN will always be reset/reassigned for each epoch. (default: False)
   --optimizer_tl {SGD,Adam}
-                        Top layer Optimizer for the complete Model. (default: SGD) --lr_tl {0}           Learning Rate for the top layer Optimizer. (default: 0.05) --momentum_tl {0}     Momentum for the top layer Optimizer and only used for SGD Optimizer. (default 0.9) --weight_decay_tl {0}
+                        Top layer Optimizer for the complete Model. (default: SGD) --lr_tl LR_TL         Learning Rate for the top layer Optimizer. (default: 0.05) --momentum_tl MOMENTUM_TL
+                        Momentum for the top layer Optimizer and only used for SGD Optimizer. (default 0.9) --weight_decay_tl WEIGHT_DECAY_TL
-                        Weight Decay for the top layer Optimizer. (defualt: 10^-5) --beta1_tl {0}        Beta1 value for the top layer Optimizer and only used for the Adam optimizer. (default: 0.9) --beta2_tl {0}        Beta2 value for the top layer Optimizer and only used for the Adam optimizer. (default: 0.999) --loss_fn {L1,L2,MSE,CrossEntropy}
+                        Weight Decay for the top layer Optimizer. (defualt: 10^-5) --beta1_tl BETA1_TL   Beta1 value for the top layer Optimizer and only used for the Adam optimizer. (default: 0.9) --beta2_tl BETA2_TL   Beta2 value for the top layer Optimizer and only used for the Adam optimizer. (default: 0.999) --loss_fn {L1,L2,MSE,CrossEntropy}
                         Loss function for when training the model. (default: CrossEntropy) --pca                 When set, DeepCluster will perform a PCA reduction on the computed features.